To date, the Foundation has funded and/or supported the following ongoing research projects:

 Dr. Richard Lieber, PhD- Shirley Ryan AbilityLab Chicago, Illinois, USA.

-This research will determine whether the weakness experienced by children with ZC4H2 mutation is due to their inability to voluntarily recruit muscle groups or weaknesses in the muscle itself.
+This research will determine whether the weakness experienced by children with ZC4H2 mutation is primarily due to their inability to voluntarily recruit muscle groups or weaknesses in the muscle itself.
 This will be accomplished by measuring both mechanical and electrical activity of the major flexors and extensors in the body.
 In this way, we can focus development on therapies related to the actual functional problem in these children.
+This grant was generously funded by donors to the 2023 Million Dollar Bike Ride campaign in partnership with the Orphan Disease Center.

 Dr. David Bearden, MD- University of Rochester, New York, USA.